 There are countless books in the tiki genre.
-A couple you should consider are and .
+A couple you should consider are Smuggler’s Cove and The Book of Tiki.
 The former is a modern interpretation of the craft with how-to’s, compelling anecdotes, and fantastic contextual details by field experts Martin and Rebecca Cate.
 The latter is a quintessential tiki publication by Sven Kirsten, taking on the birth and popularity of the cult and its escapist roots.
 And they’re good reads in their own right, even if you’re just after a good story.

 tiki is a great group activity and often involves pyrotechnics and other flashy bar tricks.
 This vintage volcano bowl is a great way to get the whole team buzzed in style.
 The scorpion-style bowl is wonderfully retro and built like a moat, ready to house your next high-proof recipe.